Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: RCW Cache Analysis

 Consider now the case of $W=L$, and a Zipf object popularity distribution with $\alpha = 1$.
-Writing out $(1 - (1 - p_i)^L)^k$ as a \revrev{power series}{polynomial} in $(1 - p_i)^L$ and applying~(\ref{oneminuspLapprox}) yields, for $k \geq 3$, the following approximation for the average number of objects in the cache:
+Writing out $(1 - (1 - p_i)^L)^k$ as a \revrev{power series}{polynomial} in $(1 - p_i)^L$ and \revExt{applying~(\ref{oneminuspLapprox})}{applying~(\ref{appendixoneminuspLapprox})} yields, for $k \geq 3$, the following approximation for the average number of objects in the cache: { } \revExt{Applying~(\ref{poneminuspLapprox})}{Applying~(\ref{appendixponeminuspLapprox})} the cache hit rate can be approximated by { } and, for $k \geq 3$, the cache insertion rate by { }